new-production-institute/lauds-iot-backend/README.md

 - Transfer the image to the SD card using your prefered disk tool.

-- Insert the SD card into the RPi5.
+- Insert the SD card into the Devuan RPi5.

-- Power up the RPi5, log in (devuan/devuan) and ensure the Raspberry Pi is connected to your network (either through the ethernet interface or you must configure the WiFi details for your local network).
+- Power up the Devuan RPi5, log in (devuan/devuan) and ensure the Raspberry Pi is connected to your network (either through the ethernet interface or you must configure the WiFi details for your local network).

-- Ensure the SSH daemon is running on the RPi5.
+- Ensure the SSH daemon is running on the Devuan RPi5.

+- Note down the IP address allocated to the Devuan RPi5.

 - On the ansible provisioning host, generate an SSH key pair and add the public key to the RPi5 root SSH authorized_keys configuration file `/root/.ssh/authorized_keys`.